Misc

 Rathbun Reservoir

-The current lake level is 905.34 msl; the 2024 summer recreation target pool is 905.60 msl; typical recreation pool is 904 msl.
+The current lake level is 905.06 msl; the 2024 summer recreation target pool is 905.60 msl; typical recreation pool is 904 msl.
 Lake Rathbun has zebra mussels; properly drain, clean and dry equipment before transporting to another waterbody.
 Black Crappie - Fair: Try jigs around submerged cedar tree piles and docks.
 Crappie have moved to deeper water; target brush piles in 15-20 feet of water.
 Channel Catfish - Fair: Use minnows or nightcrawlers along areas with large rocks.
 Walleye - Fair: Try trolling crankbaits or crawler harnesses.
 All walleye less than 15-inches must be immediately released unharmed.
-Wiper (Hybrid Striped Bass) - Fair: Use jigging spoons or crankbaits over rock piles and near the old river channel.
+Wiper (Hybrid Striped Bass) - Fair: Use jigging spoons or crankbaits over rock piles and submerged island.

 Red Haw Lake